doktoren/chess-cpp/README.md

 # Bugs

-When I wrote this program I made use of several optimizations that we're based on how the compiler I was using happened to behave.
+When I wrote this program I made use of several optimizations that were based on how the compiler I was using happened to behave.
 In some cases this was a deliberate (but bad) choice.
 In most cases I didn't know better.

 These are some of the mistakes that I've been hit by: